Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 2. Set up Route 53 for domain name registration and DNS management.
 3. Use AWS Certificate Manager to manage SSL/TLS certificates for secure communication.

-### EC2 and Application Setup
-1. Launch EC2 instances in private subnets for hosting the WordPress application.
-2. Set up Application Load Balancer in public subnets for distributing traffic.
-3. Configure Auto Scaling Group for EC2 instances to ensure scalability.

 ### Script Confirugation
 1. Create a personal access token which Docker will use to clone the Application Code repository when the Docker image is build.
 2. Create a folder in your visual studio code which will host the following files i.e. Dockerfile, AppServiceProvider.php (some files which you will create as a point in the project).